Harpans kraft: Common plot

 A bridegroom asks his betrothed why she is so sorrowful.
 At last she answers that she is going to fall into a river on her way to her wedding (as her sisters have done before her, in some Danish, Norwegian, and Swedish variants).
 The man promises to build a broad, strong bridge over the river, and he and his men will protect her.
 Despite all precautions taken, the maiden's horse stumbles (or rears up) while over the bridge, and she tumbles into the river.
-The man has his golden harp brought to him and plays so beautifully that the "merman" (Danish: trold; Swedish: neck (Note: "Der Necken", with the "-en" being the definite article suffix.)) is forced to return his betrothed.
+The man has his golden harp brought to him and plays so beautifully that the "merman" (Danish: nøkke; Swedish: neck (Note: "Der Necken", with the "-en" being the definite article suffix.)) is forced to return his betrothed.
 (Note: Larsen's summary consults Jonsson et al., TSB summary, but differs somewhat.)

 There exist Danish, Norwegian and Swedish variants where the water spirit restores the bride's two other sisters (or however many) who had been previously taken by the creature.
 The Icelandic version has a tragic ending, and the hero only recovers his bride's corpse.

 A list of available translations of the ballads from various Scandinavian languages are given under English Translations below.